Texas Legislature Unites to Pass Bettencourt’s “Transformative” Special Ed. Reform Bill - The Katy News

 Key reforms of SB 568:

-- A bi-tiered model for special education funding, tailored to levels of service required and dedicated tier for residential placements
+- A 8-tiered model for special education funding, tailored to levels of service required and dedicated tier for residential placements

 - Establishes 4 service group funding levels for accurate, equitable distribution of funds